claceio/docs/content/blog/sqlite.md

 ## Performance

-For Clace, the SQLite database approach provides great performance.
+For OpenRun, the SQLite database approach provides great performance.
 There is no equivalent implementation using the file system to compare against, so a direct benchmark test is not done.
 Based on [benchmarking](https://www.sqlite.org/fasterthanfs.html) done by the SQLite team, SQLite can have better performance than direct file system use for some workloads.

 ## Multi-Node Support

-Clace currently runs on a single node.
+OpenRun currently runs on a single node.
 When multi-node support is added later, the plan is to use a shared Postgres database instead of using local SQLite for metadata and file data storage.
 This will come with latency issues.
 The plan is to use a local SQLite database as a file cache to avoid latency while accessing Postgres.

 ## Why this approach is not more common?